Palagent/project_klaara/README.md

 True emergence arises when new patterns form without explicit programming.

-#### 5.2 Temporal Continuity Without Infinite Context
+### 5.2 Temporal Continuity Without Infinite Context

 Unlike RAG, LIKKA avoids bloating context windows.
 Instead:

 - Past experiences live as LoRAs
 - Only relevant ones activate per situation
 - Agent “remembers” by being *changed*, not by retrieving text

 This mirrors how humans recall: rarely verbatim, often transformed.
-Also, this would apply to thetheory of working mind with 5+-2 thoughts being active at the time.
+Also, this would apply to the theory of working mind with 5±2 thoughts being active at the time.

-#### 5.3 Responsibility Through Consequence
+### 5.3 Responsibility Through Consequence

 When actions lead to negative outcomes:

 - High-pain events → stronger LoRAs
 - Repeated errors → cumulative avoidance behaviors
 - Agent learns *because it pays a cost* (simulated pain, energy loss, social feedback)